JacobJust/fl_animated_linechart/README.md

 ![Animations](chart.gif)

-An animated linechart library for flutter.
+An animated chart library for flutter.
- - Support for datetime xaxis
+ - Support for datetime axis
+ - Multiple y axis, supporting different units
- - highlight selection
+ - Highlight selection
- - animation the chart
+ - Animation of the chart
+ - Tested with more than 3000 points and still performing

+There are currently two different charts:
+ - line chart
+ - area chart

 ## Getting Started

 Try the sample project or include in your project.

+Highlight for the line chart:
 ![Chart example with highlight](withSelection.png)

+Area chart:
 ![Area Chart example](areaChart.png)

 Example code: